fastlabel/fastlabel-python-sdk/README.md

 #### Response

-Example of a single vide task object
+Example of a single text task object

 ```python
 {